 I like to make slippers for an easy quick project.
 Again, they can make great gifts and I know households that fight over them.
 Slippers are fun and can be easily adjusted to fit any size.
 You can have fun with colours as slippers you wear around the house don’t have to match anything – even each foot!
 If you want to make them non-slip there is grip you can add to the bottom available at most craft stores.
-I did learn the lesson the hard way, though, that white yarn is not always the best choicefor house slippers.
+I did learn the lesson the hard way, though, that white yarn is not always the best choice aussie online casinos for house slippers.
 When you feel confident there are some wild and fun patterns out there that you have to try at least once.

 COSY COVERS FOR YOUR TECHNOLOGY

 Tech covers are great and simple to make but can be changed easily to suit any personality.
 Making small ones for phones, medium ones for tablets or iPads, and even larger ones for laptops is easy and adjustable.
 Add a strap for easy carrying to make a bag or add a small opening on top and you have a hot water bottle cover.

 Learning to adjust patterns is a great skill to have to make a pattern to suit you and your needs.
 I very rarely these days do as I am told more than once.

 THE SAMPLER BLANKET